 The color coding is to show the route taken, transitioning from green (start) to red (finish).

-How do you mount your phone to your bike?
+How do I mount my phone to my bike?

-Is your Bluetooth sensor not connecting or not showing data?
+My Bluetooth sensor is not connecting or not showing data, what do I do?

 - In Cadence > Settings > Bluetooth Sensors, remove the sensor